 - 25. For the ten participants who were hospitalized for three days for the treatment of allergic reactions and returned to Arbitria upon their discharge with the staff of headquarters, a total of 36,000 Nego Lira were incurred to cover the cost of hospitalization and medical treatment, which amounted to 3,000 Nego Liras (300 Nego Liras each for 10 persons) and the flight back to Arbitria, which cost 33,000 Nego Liras (3,000 Nego Liras each for 11 persons).
 Because of the cancellation of the travel, Red refunded 2,000 Nego Lira for each of these 11 persons after the reduction of the cancel charge, and Blue paid the same amount to Purple. - 26.
 The remaining 89 completed the tour of Negoland Industrial Park, returned to Negotown and stayed at Blue Star Negoland with Maxwell.
 On February 13, they moved to Nego Beach and arrived at Nego Village as scheduled.
-Maxwell reported the course of events described above to Blue Corp. over the phone on February 13. - 27.
+Maxwell reported the course of events relating to Alpha Hotel described above to Blue Corp. over the phone on February 13.
+On the same day, Pearl phoned Wolf and said "Maxwell dealt with the trouble well this time, but please make doubly sure you treat our important customer with utmost care.
+Please send us a report on this incident." - 27.
 The training at Nego Village went smoothly and proceeded as scheduled.
 Nego Village faces the sea, and the participants could get out to the sea for fun and leisure during breaks.
 Nego Village owns recreational motorboats for hire, and anyone with a valid boat license can operate the boats.
 (Note that Negoland honors Arbitrian boat licenses).
-The participants also enjoyed great meals served at Nego Village, and they were very satisfied with the training there. - 28.
-On February 15, Maxwell asked Red Corp's Wolf to reconfirm the cruise scheduled from February 27 with Negoland Cruise Corp. and to see if there had been any change to the cruise schedule.
+The participants also enjoyed great meals served at Nego Village, and they were very satisfied with the training there.

+28. On February 15, Maxwell asked Red Corp's Wolf to reconfirm the cruise scheduled from February 17 with Negoland Cruise Corp. and to see if there had been any change to the cruise schedule.
 When Wolf contacted Negoland Cruise, Wolf learned of a serious issue.
 Wolf was told that Red Corp. should have submitted a passenger list to Negoland Cruise no later than February 10 and that the reservation for the cruise run by Negoland Cruise had been canceled as a result of Red Corp's failure to submit the passenger list.
 It was then discovered that the administrative clerk who had been instructed by Wolf to send out the passenger list, forgot to do so.
 Wolf then phoned Mr. Bolt, who was in charge of Red's account at Negoland Cruise.